0xICF/iRuleGenerator/v1.1/README.txt

 Frogteam-Security Ltd.

 License:
-2014 (C) All rights reserved to Frogteam-Security Ltd.
+GPL v3 2014 (C) All rights reserved to Frogteam-Security Ltd.

 Author's comment:
 If you have suggestions, contribution request, or feedback of any kind,